 As a country surrounded by—and dotted with—bodies of water, it makes sense that Canada has plenty of islands, too.
 While P.E.I., Newfoundland and Vancouver Island are the obvious ones, there are many more to visit, some of them surprising.

-Yes, Quebec’s largest city is on an island, right in the Saint Lawrence River.
+Yes, you’ve heard of Montreal—but what you may not have known is that Quebec’s largest city is on an island, right in the Saint Lawrence River.
 Not only that, it has smaller islands as neighbours, too.
 One is Île Sainte-Hélène, home to Parc Jean-Drapeau, a large park and green space that hosts events, concerts and the Montreal Biosphere.

 Must-do: Go deep into the city’s history—including its longtime focus on commerce, thanks to its position along a major waterway—on the “From Fur Trade to Today” walking tour with Context Travel led by an expert guide.